top of page

-I absolutely love HIIT (High Intensity Interval Training) workouts because they are a super fun way to burn calories, boost metabolism, and create endorphins.
-The women in my HIIT class love it because the small group class (6:40 am Tues/Thurs) is a phenomenal way to be held accountable for sticking to your workouts.
-The class has empowered all the participants to become stronger, healthier, and more capable than ever before.
+I absolutely love HIIT (High Intensity Interval Training) workouts because they are a fun way to burn calories, boost metabolism, and create endorphins.
+The women in my HIIT class love it because the small group class (6:40 am Monday / Wednesday) is a phenomenal way to be held accountable for sticking to your workouts.
+The class empowers participants to become stronger, healthier, and more capable than ever before.

-This article discusses some HIIT variations that you might see in my class.
-For those of you who can't make it in for a class, let this article serve as currency for curiousity to give HIIT a try from your living room!
-Use these formats with whatever exercise you choose, and the options are literally endless.
+Below are some HIIT variations that you might see in my class.
+For those of you who can't make it in for a class, let this article serve as currency for curiosity to give HIIT a try from your living room!
+Use these formats with whatever exercise you choose; the options are literally endless.

 Tabata